 With all of the Star Wars fans out there saluting each other today with the phrase, “May the fourth be with you”, I thought it would be fitting to pass along some photos that our friend Brian Hoffman took while visiting the Computer History Museum in Mountain View, California.
-You may be asking – how do photos from a computer museum tie in to Star Wars?
+You may be asking – how do photos from a computer museum tie into Star Wars?

-When the original Star Wars movie was released in 1977, it's visual appeal was immediate and captivating.
+When the original Star Wars movie was released in 1977, its visual appeal was immediate and captivating.
 One area that George Lucas realized he had spent an amazing amount of time on was the creation of the special effects, so he naturally wanted to look for a way to reduce that time for his next movie.
 In 1979 Lucas’ team went on the hunt, and succeeded, in creating a computer graphic division for Lucas Arts to aid him in his future development.

-I’m obviously skipping a lot of the details here, but if you’d like read all the gritty details, I’d suggest getting The Pixar Touch: The Making of a Company (link to Amazon) and reading all about the exciting and tumultuous stories.
+I’m obviously skipping a lot of the details here, but if you’d like to read all the gritty details, I’d suggest getting The Pixar Touch: The Making of a Company (link to Amazon) and reading all about the exciting and tumultuous stories.

 So there’s your connection from a computer history museum to Star Wars.

-One other fun-fact — it was John Lasseter’s idea to put the concave circle on the front of the Pixar computer case.
+One other fun fact — it was John Lasseter’s idea to put the concave circle on the front of the Pixar computer case.